 Gail D. Villanueva

 Gail D. Villanueva is a Filipino author based in the Philippines.
 She has 23 years of web design and development experience under her belt, and runs a home-based creative agency with her husband in the outskirts of Manila.
 Gail considers herself a dog and duck whisperer.
 She loves pineapple pizza, seafood, and chocolate, but not in a single dish together (eww).
-Gail’s debut middle grade novel, My Fate According to the Butterfly, will be released on July 30, 2019 by Scholastic Press.
+Gail’s debut middle grade novel, My Fate According to the Butterfly, is out now from Scholastic Press.